AVpres/homebrew-formulae/README.md

-# Homebrew/Linuxbrew Formulae for AV Preservation
+# Brew Formulae for AV Preservation

+The formulae have been tested succesfully on Linux (Linuxbrew), on Windows using the Subsystem for Linux (Linuxbrew) and on macOS (Homebrew).

 ## Table of Contents